Fukaya categories of blowups: Fukaya categories and quantum cohomology

-The Fukaya algebra $CF(\phi,\phi)$ is {\em flat} if $m_0(1)$ vanishes and {\em projectively flat} if $m_0(1)$ is a multiple of the identity $1_\phi$.
-Consider the sub-space of $CF(\phi,\phi)$ consisting of elements with positive $q$-valuation with notation from \eqref{novikov}:
+is the {\em curvature} of the Fukaya algebra $CF^\bullet ( \LB, \LB )$.
+Its $q$-valuation $\val_q(m_0(1))$ is positive because the bulk deformation $\bb$ and the Lagrangian submanifolds do not intersect.
+The Fukaya algebra $CF^\bullet ( \LB, \LB)$ is called {\em flat} if $m_0(1)$ vanishes and {\em projectively flat} if $m_0(1)$ is a multiple of the identity $1_\LB^\circt$. \footnote{With these definitions, the Fukaya algebra is rarely projectively flat, because any disk with positive energy has an unforgettable output, while the strict unit $1_L^\circt$ only labels a forgettable semi-infinite edge.
+In such cases one needs a nontrivial weakly bounding cochain.} Consider the sub-space of $CF^\bullet ( \LB, \LB)$ consisting of elements with positive $q$-valuation with notation from \eqref{novikov}:

 Define the {\em Maurer-Cartan map}